 Le Troquet is a French restaurant-cum-bar located in the trendy seventh district.
-Not far away from the U3 station Neubaugasse, this venue is seemingly unassuming but it becomes bustling and crowded as the night draws on.
+Not far away from the U3 station Neubaugasse, this venue seems quiet at first glance but it becomes bustling and crowded as the night draws on.

 The restaurant is French, and when I say that, I don’t just mean that it has been given a token French name and serves schickimicki finger foods; it is staffed by French people, the main language in the bar is French, and it draws lots of its visitors from French-speaking nations.
 Although it is a staple venue for those of a Gallic persuasion, its reputation also draws flocks of Viennese.